tigeryi1998/ec523-project/README.md

 # ec523-project: Re-implementing data2vec

-This project is from Rohan Kumar, Tiger Yi, Hao Chen, Shi Gu for EC523 Deep Learning, Spring 2024.
+This project is from Rohan Kumar, Sicheng (Tiger) Yi, Hao Chen, Shi Gu for EC523 Deep Learning, Spring 2024.

 > NOTE: the data2vec directory contains the code from the original implementation (i.e. Meta's data2vec)